-Group Actions are generally headed by an initial lead group of complainants.
-The people who formed the Group Action may have had a desire to avoid or lower their own exposure to legal costs.
-To achieve their goal, they do encourage others to join with them and in pursuit of a remedy to the problem.
+Group actions are generally headed by an initial lead group of complainants.
+The people who formed the group action may have had a desire to avoid or lower their own exposure to legal costs.
+To achieve their goal, they encourage others to join with them and in pursuit of a remedy to the problem.

-Consumer should not join Action Groups until they are ready to do so and when fully inform of the issues they are challenging.
+The consumer should not join action groups until they are ready to do so and when fully informed of the issues they are challenging.

-That said, Group litigation may be slow, but are successful as many people attend to the needs of others, in short generally when involved in a group action people have more support at hand.
+That said, group litigation may be slow, but are often successful as many people attend to the needs of others.
+In short, generally when involved in a group action, people have more support at hand.

 The groups are formed and constituted so that rules exist whereby each member is committed to another.